dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 If R(A) is not 0 then all upvalues >= R(A-1) will be closed by calling `luaF_close() <http://www.lua.org/source/5.3/lfunc.c.html#luaF_close>`_.

-'``OP_JMP``' is used in loops, conditional statements, and in expressions when a boolean true/false need to be generated.
+``OP_JMP`` is used in loops, conditional statements, and in expressions when a boolean true/false need to be generated.

 Examples
 --------